 Evidence and benefits of Schwartz Rounds

 In healthcare today, we see increasing complexity in service provision, changing societal dynamics and ongoing work to save costs and improve efficiency.
-While staff seek to remain passionate about care.
-Each day we hear stories of the impact of burnout and disengagement.
+Staff seek to remain passionate about care, but each day we hear stories of the impact of burnout and disengagement.
 Colleagues have less opportunities to come together as a team, to pause and reflect and many are forgoing breaks and mealtimes to meet patient needs.
 However, we know from international evidence that all of these things are essential if staff are to not only remain physically and mentally healthy on a personal level but to also provide safe services for those they meet and to be at their best when they return home to families and friends outside of work.
 In a time of complex service provision where burnout is a common occurrence, there is a need within healthcare to provide meaningful supports for staff.

 In summary the benefits of Schwartz Rounds include: